Samir Kassir

-Samir Kassir (سمير قصير; 5 May 1960 – 2 June 2005) was a Lebanese-Palestinian journalist of An-Nahar and professor of history at Saint-Joseph University, who was an advocate of democracy and prominent opponent of the Syrian occupation of Lebanon.
+Samir Kassir (سمير قصير; 5 May 1960 – 2 June 2005) was a Lebanese-Syrian-Palestinian journalist of An-Nahar and professor of history at Saint-Joseph University, who was an advocate of democracy and prominent opponent of the Syrian occupation of Lebanon.
 He was assassinated in 2005 as part of a series of assassinations of anti-Syria Lebanese political figures such as Rafic Hariri and George Hawi.

 Early life and education

 Samir Kassir was born on 5 May 1960.
-His father was a Palestinian-Lebanese and his mother Lebanese.
+His father was a Palestinian-Lebanese and his mother Syrian-Lebanese.
 He hailed from an Antiochian Greek Orthodox family.

 Kassir received his degree in political philosophy in 1984.
 He gained a DEA (roughly equivalent to a Master's degree in the British university system) in philosophy and political philosophy from Pantheon-Sorbonne University in the same year.
 He obtained his PhD in modern and contemporary history from Paris-Sorbonne University in 1990, with a thesis on the Lebanese Civil War.